 Govt ‘Stingray’ Intercepting & Tracking Cell Phones

-While the apparent justification for using Stingray is to track and/or capture criminals, its usage invades the privacy of countless innocent people that have never even been suspected of a crime as it scoops up cell phone signals within its range… And who’s to say its usage will ‘only’ be used for ‘criminals’?
+While the justification for using Stingray is to track and/or capture criminals, its usage invades the privacy of countless innocent people that have never even been suspected of a crime as it scoops up cell phone signals within its range… And who’s to say its usage will ‘only’ be used for ‘criminals’?
 Who’s in charge of the surveillance decisions?
 Where’s the oversight?

 The Stingray is a portable device that acts as a fake cell tower and can gather data on nearby cellphones or locate a single phone even if it isn’t making a call.
-Stingray equipment can be carried by hand or mounted on vehicles or even drones.
-Federal agents have even used the stingray to locate broadband cards, a device that lets a computer connect to the Internet through a cellphone network.
+Stingray equipment can be carried by hand or mounted on vehicles or even drones or planes.
+Federal agents have also used the stingray to locate WiFi and MiFi broadband cards (a device that enables a computer or laptop to connect with the Internet through a cellphone network).

 The EFF and ACLU says this regarding an inquiry to the federal government:

 “The government withheld information that it was using a stingray, how it works at all and that it affects third parties,”

 “…laws on electronic tracking were written before these tools were in use.”

 “…federal agents haven’t provided details on how the tool works or would be used — and even seemed to have trouble explaining the technology.”